anihm136/chat-translation-demo/README.md

 Clone the source code to a folder, say `live-chat-demo`.
 Then, follow the steps in the given order
 ### Infrastructure
 1. [Create](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) a new GKE cluster to run the applications
-2. [Create](https://cloud.google.com/sql/docs/mysql/create-manage-databases) two new MySQL databases - one for the wordpress installation and one for the chat application
-3. If desired, set up separate users for the two databases.
-Note the usernames, passwords and names of each database
-4. Enable private IP access for Cloud SQL.
-This will allow the Kubernetes nodes to connect to the database using the internal network
+2. [Create](https://cloud.google.com/sql/docs/mysql/create-manage-databases) two new Cloud SQL for MySQL databases - one for the wordpress installation and one for the chat application.
+Set up users for the databases.
+Enable private IP access for the databases to allow the Kubernetes nodes to connect using internal IP addresses

 ### Kubernetes Services
+_Note_:Services need to be created before the pods, as the external IP address is required to build one of the images.
+This is a hack, and should be fixed in the future
 1. Go to `kube_depl/services`.
 This folder contains YAML configurations to create services for all the components of the application
 2. Apply each configuration to create the services
 3. Wait for the services to obtain public IP addresses.
 Note the public IP address for each service